barebox/barebox/Documentation/devel/porting.rst

 ==============

 In a typical build, the barebox build process generates multiple images (:ref:`multi_image`).
-All enabled PBLs are linked with the same barebox proper binary and then the resulting image are processed to be in the format expected by the loader.
+All enabled PBLs are each linked with the same barebox proper binary and then the resulting images are processed to be in the format expected by the loader.

 The loader is often a BootROM, but maybe another first stage bootloader or a hardware debugger.